sfigg/commercialization-public/customize/desktop/customize-cosa.md

 COSA can be extended with OEM-generated provisioning packages during desktop imaging.
 This enables OEMs to replace or extend existing COSA profiles, as well as introduce new ones.
 For example, you can add a profile for a mobile virtual network operator (MVNO) not currently in COSA, or a new partner for Data Marketplace.
 You can also replace or disable an existing profile.

 It is recommended that your organization submit any MO profile changes made to extend COSA to Microsoft.
-To learn more, see [APN database submission](https://msdn.microsoft.com/en-us/windows/hardware/drivers/mobilebroadband/apn-database-submission).
+To learn more, see [APN database submission](https://docs.microsoft.com/en-us/windows-hardware/drivers/mobilebroadband/apn-database-submission).

 ## To add a new profile

 You can add a new profile that is not yet included in the COSA database using the following steps.

-1. Create an answer file or edit an existing answer file that contains the new profiles.
+1. Create an answer file or edit an existing answer file that contains the new profile settings.
 Here is an example:

   ```
     <?xml version="1.0" encoding="UTF-8"?>